isomerpages/govtech-stp/_singaporean-familial-ties-lane/01a-requirements-and-process.md

     </p>
    <p style="margin-top:0px; margin-bottom:0px; font-size:16px; line-height:1.5;">Entry approvals granted via the application portal are valid for +/- 1 day from the approved date of entry.</p>
       <p style="margin-top:0px; margin-bottom:0px; font-size:16px; line-height:1.5;"><u>Application outside of SafeTravel Portal</u></p>
-     <p style="margin-top:0px; margin-bottom:0px; font-size:16px; line-height:1.5;">Eligible travellers who do not have a SingPass account and have exceptional reasons to enter Singapore on a short-term basis (e.g. death of a family member in Singapore) can write to <a href="mailto:ica_ncov_request@ica.gov.sg">ica_ncov_request@ica.gov.sg</a> to seek approval for entry.
+     <p style="margin-top:0px; margin-bottom:0px; font-size:16px; line-height:1.5;">Eligible travellers who do not have a Singpass account and have exceptional reasons to enter Singapore on a short-term basis (e.g. death of a family member in Singapore) can write to <a href="mailto:ica_ncov_request@ica.gov.sg">ica_ncov_request@ica.gov.sg</a> to seek approval for entry.
 Applicants should provide the relevant supporting documents to facilitate smooth processing (e.g. doctor’s memo, death certificate, traveller’s passport biodata page).</p>
     </td>
   </tr>
     <thead>